contributte/bootstrap/.docs/README.md

 ### Helpers

-You can also use these static methods for parsing ENV variables and setting debug mode from ENV variable.
+You can also use these static methods for parsing ENV variables and setting the debug mode from the ENV variable.

 ```php
 $configurator->setDebugMode(ExtraConfigurator::parseEnvDebugMode());